VGLoic/aws-exploration/README.md

 All good on this side!
 Now let's go with the video with creating a service for this task definition!

+### 4. Creating a service

+I will simplify a bit my code and remove the database interaction for now.
+It is a pain to launch my DB and then delete it so I will stay simple with a code without database interaction.
+After my updates, I created a new task definition with family `AWSFargateGuideSimpleTaskFamily`.

+Now let's go back to my cluster and create the service!

+It looks quite similar than when launching a task for now.
+For the first part I need to define my compute options, I choose to use the `Capacity provider strategy` with `FARGATE`.
+As I understand this is meant to handle multiple capacity provider but it works with one in any case.

+The second part is the deployment configuration, I specify here that I want to run a **Service** and I put my `AWSFargateGuideSimpleTaskFamily` task definition.
+I name my service `AWSFargateGuideSimpleTaskService` and I specify that I only want one task running.

+The other options are actually filled by default, so it looks I could stop there.
+However the video talks about a `Load balancer` so I will try to setup one.
+I go to the `Load balancing` section.

+I need to choose between `Application Load Balancer` and `Network Load Balancer`, I am interested in the `Application Load Balancer` as I want it to be my entrypoint at the HTTP level.

+The `container` part is auto filled and the incoming traffic will be mapped to the port 3000 of my container, which is good.

+Then I need to specify a name, I'll go with `AWSFargateGuideLB`.

+Now we meet something new, I need to create a `Listener` that will define the listened connection requests to my load balancer.
+I'll stay with the default which is on `Port` 80 and using the HTTP protocol.

+Another notion now with the `Target group`, it is used in order to route the requests to the tasks.
+As I understand it will keep an eye on which tasks are there, which are healthy or not in order to correctly route the requests.
+I'll keep the default settings but I will change the `Health check path` to `/health`.

+I create my service and wait for a few minutes.

+I see my service as `Active` and I see `1/1 tasks running`, looking good!
+I use the DNS name of the load balancer and try to query it with the path `<Load balancer DNS name>/health`, no response but this is expected, let's try to modify the default security group to allow incoming traffic for Port 80.
+I modified it, retriggered my query, and it works!
+Great!

+Now, I cheated a bit as I have used my default security group for everything.
+In the video, the guy is using a custom security group, so I'm gonna do that next.

 ## Development

 This repository uses the [rust language](https://www.rust-lang.org/), make sure to have it installed before going further.
 Installation instructions can be found [here](https://www.rust-lang.org/tools/install).